Thokozile23/Tableu-Projects/NETFLIX_PROJECT/README.md

 # **📺 Netflix Ratings & Content Analysis: A Deep Dive into Movies, TV Shows, and Viewer Preferences 🎬**

 Welcome to the **Netflix Ratings & Content Analysis** project, where we explore a treasure trove of Netflix’s TV shows and movies.
 This interactive Tableau dashboard takes a deep dive into the world of Netflix content, shedding light on key trends such as ratings, duration, genre, and global distribution.
-It combines data analytics with intuitive visualizations to provide actionable insights for content creators, marketers, and viewers alike.
+It combines data analytics with intuitive visualizations to provide actionable insights for content creators, marketers, and viewers alike.You can find a link to the project below; https://public.tableau.com/app/profile/thokozile.munthali/viz/NetflixAnalysis_17361478746410/Netflix

 ![Alt text](https://github.com/Thokozile23/Tableu-Projects/blob/298ee74381cf2e7d55c071183bca09160f3de42d/NETFLIX_PROJECT/Netflix.png)